 Immigration Team Insight: Asif Hanif

-The law surrounding Human Rights in the UK may change following the impending review of the Human Rights Act 1998 as announced, and pledged, by the Government.
+The law surrounding Human Rights in the UK may change following the impending review of the Human Rights Act 1998 as announced and pledged, by the Government.
 An independent panel will conduct a review of the Act to consider whether it needs updating to continue to meet the needs of the society it serves.
 This means that your rights may soon be subject to change.

 The HRA 1998 has been viewed as a contentious Act due to its somewhat controversial decisions as some Articles imposing both negative and positive obligations on states.
 Article 3, which guarantees the right against inhumane and degrading treatment, is a good example to explore.
 In Soering v United Kingdom (1989), a German national residing in the UK was wanted for capital murder in the USA.
 However, the conditions he would experience on death row in the USA amounted to Article 3 inhumane and degrading treatment.
 Therefore, albeit a now outdated case, he was not extradited until the death penalty (death row experience) was dropped.
 However, the Act can, and is, used to protect the innocent and vulnerable.
-Our experienced solicitor, Asif Hanif, has recently, and successfully, used the Act to protect his client in a case which was debated for four years (see below).
+Our experienced solicitor, Asif Hanif, has recently, and successfully, used the Act to protect his client in a case that was debated for four years (see below).
 The HRA protects your fundamental freedoms and although the intention of the panel is clear, the reality and extent of how the HRA may change is not.
 Nevertheless, our experienced immigration team will be here to advise clients in light of any changes to the law.

 How can we help you?